rainbows-gallery/rainbows-gallery.github.io/index.md

 **The Problem**: UH students who paint, draw, sculpt, photograph, and so on do not have a public place to showcase their art to other individuals.
 Although there is the Manoa Creative Production Discord server, it is not a convenient place for people to look at a specific person’s art, nor a place for sculptures, photographs, ceramics, etc.

 **The Solution**: The UH Student Art Gallery allows users to post images of their art for anyone to view.
-Users will be able to add comments under artworks and star posts they like for easy reference.
+Users will be able to add comments under artworks and star posts.
+Users will also be able to follow various users, search for users, or discover any user who has posted artwork on the platform.

 # Table of contents